trustedshops/trustedshops-android-sdk/README.md

 Your feedback helps us to improve this library.
 If you have any questions concerning this product or the implementation, please contact [productfeedback@trustedshops.com](mailto:productfeedback@trustedshops.com)

-## License ##

-Trusted Shops Android SDK is available under the MIT license.
-See the LICENSE file for more info.

 ## Looking for iOS SDK? ##
 https://github.com/trustedshops/trustbadge_iOS